What is Cyclogyl and how is it used?

 Studies in animals or humans have not been conducted to evaluate the carcinogenic potential of CYCLOGYL® (cyclopentolate hydrochloride ophthalmic solution, USP).

 Animal reproduction studies have not been conducted with cyclopentolate.
 It is also not known whether cyclopentolate can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Cyclopentolate should be administered to a pregnant woman only if clearly needed.

 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when cyclopentolate hydrochloride is administered to a nursing woman.

 Use of cyclopentolate has been associated with psychotic reactions and behavioral disturbances in pediatric patients.
 Increased susceptibility to cyclopentolate has been reported in infants, young children, and in children with spastic paralysis or brain damage.
 These disturbances include ataxia, incoherent speech, restlessness, hallucinations, hyperactivity, seizures, disorientation as to time and place, and failure to recognize people.
 Feeding intolerance may follow ophthalmic use of this product in infants.
+Cases of NEC have been reported in preterm infants following administration; however, causality has not been established.
 It is recommended that feeding be withheld for four (4) hours after examination.
 Observe infants closely for at least 30 minutes (see WARNINGS).

 No overall differences in safety or effectiveness have been observed between elderly and younger patients.